-The current low interest rate environment is also one of the factors contributing to the continued returns compression in the Core infrastructure market.
+The current low interest rate environment is also one of the factors contributing to the continued returns compression in the Core infrastructure market, as detailed on page 8.
 These conditions have had a positive impact on the valuation of the Company's portfolio of Core infrastructure investments, which were acquired in a more favourable prospective returns environment.
-As a result, the Board has reviewed the Company's return objectives.
+As a result, the Board has reviewed the Company's return objectives, as outlined on page 9.